 Name of School:

 Name of Club:

-Student Store Sales a and Inventory Reconci liation Works sheet
+Student Store Sales and Inventory Reconcilia tion Works sheet

-Fisc al Year:
+Fiscal Y ear:

-Date this report prepared: -
+Date this report prepared:

 Beginning inventory at sales value:

-Plus: Purchases made during period at sal es value:
+Plus: Purchases made during period at sales va alue:

-(For example, if you purchased 20 prices from Costco and sell them a Your addition to inventory would b all for \$1 each,
+(For example, if you purchased 20 drin prices from Costco and sell them all fo Your addition to inventory would be \$2 r \$1 each,

-Purchase values (maintain records purchase invoice and item pricing)
+Purchase values (maintain records for purchase invoice and item pricing): review including

-Less: Deposits made during the period from m sales:
+Less: Deposits made during the period from sa les:

-Plus: Sales taxes included in deposits from n sales:
+Plus: Sales taxes included in deposits from sale es:

-Less: Documented surplus, destroyed, stol nventory at sales value (maintain detailed
+Less: Documented surplus, destroyed, stolen, enventory at sales value (maintain detailed reco

-Equals: Inventory sales value to account fo or at end of period:
+Equals: Inventory sales value to account for at end of period:

-Physical count of inventory on hand at sale es value:
+Physical count of inventory on hand at sales va lue:

 Difference:

 Explanation regarding difference:

+2

 Report prepared by: Signature, Title and Date

 tems counted by:

 , Signature, Title and Date

 tems counted by:

 Signature, Title and Date

 Submitted and Approved by:

 Student Club Representative:

 Signature, Title and Date Click here to download this and

 Club Advisor: Signature.
 Title and Date other forms and documents.